evaera/roblox-animation-transfer/README.md

 ### All together now

-Because roblox-animation-transfer can operate purely on stdin and stdout, transferring **all** animations between groups is as simple as just one command (well, two if you count setting an environment variable):
+Because roblox-animation-transfer can operate purely on stdin and stdout, transferring **all** animations between groups is as simple as just one command (assumes you've set the `ROBLOSECURITY` env variable):

-- `$ export ROBLO=[YOUR .ROBLOSECURITY COOKIE HERE]`
-- `$ npx roblox-animation-transfer -g 12345 -l -c $ROBLO | npx roblox-animation-transfer -g 67890 -c $ROBLO`
+- `$ npx roblox-animation-transfer -g 12345 -l | npx roblox-animation-transfer -g 67890`

 In the above example, all animations from group id `12345` will be transferred to group id `67890`.